 “(The) CRS is unaware of any instance where DEA has rejected an FDA recommendation to reschedule.”

-Legal scholars and drug-policy experts share the view of CRS, according to an MJBizDaily report.
+Legal scholars and drug-policy experts share the view of the CRS, according to an MJBizDaily report.

 The HHS’ recommendation to the DEA that marijuana be moved from Schedule 1 of the Controlled Substances Act to Schedule 3 was part of an ongoing federal review of the drug’s legal status that President Joe Biden called for last October.